Coronavirus Community Support

 I want to set up a new group – are there any good local examples?

-A template overview document, based on Teign Valley & Haldon) and approved by the diocese safeguarding team, is here.
+A template overview document for a delivery project (based on Teign Valley & Haldon) and approved by the diocese safeguarding team, is here.
 Ideally a coordinator would have an (existing) DBS check, but this needn’t hold a project back given the urgency of the need; organisers must take reasonable steps to ensure that volunteers and coordinators are suitable for the role.
 You will see security measures are built into the process to ensure accountability and safe handling of individuals’ money.

 A secular project in Gloucestershire, Neighbour Networks, has a very well-structured Facebook group and parallel website, which also includes broader information / guidance, links to relevant local charities, as well as a list of micro-groups.
 Rest assured you do not need to go into this much detail; a simple and safe process that enables support as quickly as possible is what is key.